-Note: Computer programs used in some of our research projects are included below.
-To run a program, you must have Macromedia's Authorware Web Player browser plug-in installed.
-If you need to determine whether your browser has the plug-in, or if you'd like to link to Macromedia's site to get it (it's free), click here.
+Note: Macromedia Authorware Web Player (a browser plug-in) is required to run some of the research projects below.
+To determine whether your browser has the plug-in, or if you'd like to link to Macromedia's site to get it (it's free), click here.

 Relevance and Saliency Ratings for Objects in a Set of 80 Pictures Change blindness is a phenomenon in which observers have difficulty noticing large changes to a visual scene that occur during a visual disruption.
 This pilot study is concerned with quantifying, in a diverse collection of 80 pictures, what is meant in this field by "objects of central interest" (features that are relevant to the meaning of a scene) and "objects of marginal interest" (features that are not relevant to the meaning of a scene).
 We also gathered information on the perceptual salience of the features as well as ratings of their relevance.
 This study has been published in Behavior Research Methods.
 The above link takes you to the program as well as written materials and a stimulus archive for the project.